wnfs-wg/spec/rationale/encryption.md

+In this document we list what we think would be sensible alternatives to picked encryption algorithms for use-cases in WNFS.
+For a good resource on encryption algorithms in general, we recommend [this post](https://soatok.blog/2020/07/12/comparison-of-symmetric-encryption-methods/) and its further links.

 # File Encryption

 ## Need

 A way to encrypt [`PrivateFile` and `PrivateDirectory` blocks](/spec/private-wnfs.md#31-cleartext-data) as well as externalized file content blocks.

-Even though authentication is not strictly necessary, because write access should be managed via namefilter certificates instead of knowledge-of-read-key, it is beneficial to have another layer of principals writing data with write access but without read access.
+Note that authentication is not strictly necessary since write access is managed via PKI-signed certificates instead of knowledge of a secret (like a read key).
+However, it is useful to have another layer of authentication for principals with write (but not read) access.

 ## Choice